sotnir/tni2022/_episodes/13-day-2-viz.md

 > ## Exercise: Identifiers (click on the arrow to the right to open)
 > **What is the difference between a globally unique and locally unique identifier?**
 >
+> Consider the PubMed database.
+PubMed assigns a unique identifier, the PMID, to each article, e.g., PMID:26978244.
+If you type in the identifier, [26978244](https://www.ncbi.nlm.nih.gov/pubmed/?term=26978244), into the PubMed search box, you will get exactly one article, in this case on the FAIR data principles.
+>
-> Consider the Pub Med database.
-Pub Med assigns a unique identifier, the PMID, to each article, e.g., PMID:26978244.
-If you type in the identifier, [26978244](https://www.ncbi.nlm.nih.gov/pubmed/?term=26978244), into the Pub Med search box, you will get exactly one article, in this case on the FAIR data principles.
-But now type that number into Google search.
-You will see the [the article about the FAIR data principles](https://www.ncbi.nlm.nih.gov/pubmed/26978244) but also lots of other things identified by this number, e.g., [an image of a soccer player](https://www.dreamstime.com/stock-images-sk-rapid-vs-austria-wien-image26978244), [a house for sale](http://www.rightmove.co.uk/property-for-sale/property-26978244.html).
+> But now type that number into Google search.
+You will see [the article about the FAIR data principles](https://www.ncbi.nlm.nih.gov/pubmed/26978244) but also lots of other things identified by this number, e.g., [an image of a soccer player](https://www.dreamstime.com/stock-images-sk-rapid-vs-austria-wien-image26978244), [a house for sale](http://www.rightmove.co.uk/property-for-sale/property-26978244.html).
 In other words, divorced from a particular database, the identifier 26978244 is meaningless.
 >
 > In contrast, when you type in a globally unique identifier, e.g., a DOI, it should identify one and only one object on the web, in this case the article about the FAIR data principles.
 To see the difference, notice the list of search results when you type in the DOI for this article: `10.1038/sdata.2016.18`.
 > As we will discuss in a later session, it is possible to turn a locally unique ID into a globally unique ID by adding additional features, e.g., namespaces before the ID, e.g., `pubmed/.